Jazz guitar lessons

 Saul Richardson, PhD, B.Ed (Hons), MACE – electric guitar teacher

-He graduated from the University of Sydney with First Class Honours in Education and the University Medal in 1995.
-He is currently completing a PhD at the University of Sydney.
+He has a PhD in jazz pedagogy and sociology from the University of Sydney and graduated from the University of Sydney with First Class Honours in Education and the University Medal in 1995.
 He studied Jazz guitar under Steve Brien and Steve McKenna, and conducting with Jerry Nowak.
 He is an internationally recognized Jazz educator, and served two years as Australasian representative on the Executive Board of the International Association for Jazz Education (IAJE) where he was elected representative for Australasia and Asia.
 Saul also lectures in jazz pedagogy at the Sydney Conservatorium of Music.

 Richardson established and developed the renowned Jazz program at North Sydney Boys’ High School, which during his tenure became widely regarded as a benchmark of excellence in its field in Australia.
 He was recognized by the (IAJE) at their January 2004 conference for his outstanding service to Jazz Education.